← Back to Blog

 • One-off Sterling: capital deployments for acquisitions, equipment purchases, or UK expansion

 Net these out and you have your true monthly and annual Sterling position.
-That's the number every hedging or transfer decision should be built around.
+That is the number every hedging or transfer decision should be built around.

 ELIGIBILITY CHECKER